Running an eCommerce brand requires choosing how attention comes to you. And attention, more than products, is what drives sustainable growth.

 How It Works for eCommerce Brands

 - Facebook and Instagram Ads: Run targeted ads to specific audiences based on interests, behavior, or past website visits.
 This allows you to generate immediate traffic and scale winning products quickly.
+This remains one of the most widely used outbound marketing strategies for direct-to-consumer brands.

 - Influencer Sponsorship: Partner with creators whose audience matches your ideal customer.
 They showcase your product to their followers, helping you build trust and drive quick sales.
+Influencer sponsorship sits at an interesting intersection of outbound and inbound marketing, since the content itself can live organically while the placement is paid.

 - Cold Email Campaigns: Reach out directly to potential wholesale buyers, partners, or even niche customer lists.
 This works especially well for B2B eCommerce or high-ticket products.
+Cold email is one of the more underrated outbound marketing strategies because, when personalized well, it can achieve strong response rates at a low cost.

 - Display Advertising: Show banner ads across websites your target audience visits.
 This increases your brand visibility.